Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 2. scintigraphy of the pancreas

-Task 12 In the fight against pain in chronic pancreatitis, all of the listed means can be used, with the exception of:
+Task 12 In the fight against pain in chronic pancreatitis, you can use all of the following remedies, except:

 1. analgin